 Mix the dry ingredients, the oats, sugar, flour, coconut, cinnamon and mixed spice together in a bowl.
 Rub in the butter well with your fingertips so that you have a nice crumb.
 Grate the apples, washed and unpeeled and put into an ovenproof dish discarding the core and seeds.
 Cover with the crumble and bake for 30-45 minutes or until golden.

-Pour the custard mixture back into the pot that you warmed the milk in and cook over a medium heat, stirring until it thickens.
+Pour the custard mixture back into the pot that you warmed the milk in and cook over medium heat, stirring until it thickens.
 You want to cook it until it’s just thick enough to coat the back of a metal spoon.
-Dip a spoon into the custard and run your finger through the middle to make a line, if it holds its shape and the sides don’t run to the center, it’s ready.
-If you overcook it, it could curdle, go lumpy or have an 'eggy' flavor.
-The creme anglaise will thicken more when it cools.
-Pour immediately into a jug (or a milk bottle) to stop it cooking further.
+Dip a spoon into the custard and run your finger through the middle to make a line, if it holds its shape and the sides don’t run to the centre, it’s ready.
+If you overcook it, it could curdle, go lumpy or have an 'eggy' flavour.
+The creme Anglaise will thicken more when it cools.
+Pour immediately into a jug (or a milk bottle) to stop it from cooking further.

-Serve crumble with creme anglaise, ice cream and or runny cream.
+Serve the crumble with creme Anglaise, ice cream and or runny cream.